 - Halloween letter hunt from Red Ted Art.
 I love how this can be a socially distant group activity.

 Play these games outside if possible and don't forget your costume!

 Play Halloween charades!
 Here are some printable Halloween charade cards to get you started.

 Make Halloween finger puppets with our free printable!

 Forget paper dolls!
 Make a jack o'lantern paper chain.

 However you decide to celebrate Halloween with your kids, remember stay safe and follow the current health guidelines!
-The CDC has an extensive resource for Halloween, Día de Los Muertos and Thanksgiving in the social-distance age.
+The CDC has an extensive resource for celebrating holidays in a safe manner.